The Strong Gravitational Lens Finding Challenge: Lens finding methods

-{\bf Architecture} We used the CNN architecture called ResNet described in \citep{he2015deep} with three stacks of residual blocks of 5 layers.
+We used the CNN architecture called Resnet described in \citep{he2015deep} with three stacks of residual blocks of 5 layers.
 The output layer is composed by three units.
-Each units gives in output a number between 0 and 1 that represents, respectively, the probability of being a \textit{non-lens}, a \textit{dubious lens}, a \textit{certain lens}.
+Each unit gives as an output a number between 0 and 1 that represents, respectively, the probability of being a \textit{non-lens}, a \textit{dubious lens}, a \textit{certain lens}.
+We then collapsed one of the classes into another to give a binary classification : 0 when a source is classified as a \textit{non-lens} and a 1 when is classified as a \textit{clear lens} or as a \textit{dubious lens}.
+This choice did not allow for building a continuous ROC (see Section \ref{sec:figure_of_merit}) curve but only a binary one.
+The final submission was produced by averaging the values of the predictions from three CNNs with the same architecture.

-{\bf Preprocessing} The training fits files are preprocessed with the software \textsc{STIFF}\footnote{\href{http://www.astromatic.net/software/stiff}{\tt http://www.astromatic.net/software/stiff}} which automatically converts the fits files to gray-scale TIFF images operating a non-linear intensity transformations to enhance the low-brightness features of the image.
+The training image files were preprocessed with the software \textsc{STIFF}\footnote{\href{http://www.astromatic.net/software/stiff}{\tt http://www.astromatic.net/software/stiff}} which automatically converts the fits files to grey-scale TIFF images operating a non-linear intensity transformations to enhance the low-brightness features of the image.
 Due to memory limitations we down-sampled the images to 84 by 84 pixels.
-Most likely, this leads to a worse classification accuracy than using the original image resolution.
 We augmented the training images in the following way: i) random rotation of 90, 180 or 270 degrees; ii) random shift in both $x$ and $y$ direction between -2 and +2 pixels; iii) $50\%$ probability of horizontally flipping the image.
 Finally, the image border is cropped in order to have 80 by 80 pixel input images.